pgailinas/dip-ai-image-detection/README.md

 - Public dataset download support is integrated into the workflow
 - Uses a metadata-driven modular pipeline architecture
 - Intermediate CSV artifacts enable reproducible staged execution
-- Notebooks are structured sequentially and can be executed independently once prerequisites are generated
+- All notebooks can be executed independently using provided repository artifacts and metadata files

 ## 👤 Author

-- Phil Gailinas
+Phil Gailinas
-- M.S.
-Computer Engineering (IoT focus) candidate
+M.S.
+Computer Engineering candidate
-- University of New Mexico
+University of New Mexico